-- †S4.01.
-This synod confesses the Triune God, Father, Son, and Holy Spirit. - S4.02.
+- \S4.01.
+This synod confesses the Triune God, Father, Son, and Holy Spirit. - \S4.02.
 This synod confesses Jesus Christ as Lord and Savior and the Gospel as the power of God for the salvation of all who believe. - a.
 Jesus Christ is the Word of God incarnate, through whom everything was made and through whose life, death, and resurrection God fashions a new creation. - b.
 The proclamation of God's message to us as both Law and Gospel is the Word of God, revealing judgment and mercy through word and deed, beginning with the Word in creation, continuing in the history of Israel, and centering in all its fullness in the person and work of Jesus Christ. - c.
 The canonical Scriptures of the Old and New Testaments are the written Word of God.
 Inspired by God's Spirit speaking through their authors, they record and announce God's revelation centering in Jesus Christ.
-Through them God's Spirit speaks to us to create and sustain Christian faith and fellowship for service in the world.

-- S4.03.
-This synod accepts the canonical Scriptures of the Old and New Testaments as the inspired Word of God and the authoritative source and norm of its proclamation, faith, and life. - S4.04.
-This synod accepts the Apostles', Nicene, and Athanasian Creeds as true declarations of the faith of this synod. - †S4.05.
+Through them God's Spirit speaks to us to create and sustain Christian faith and fellowship for service in the world. - †S4.03.
+This synod accepts the canonical Scriptures of the Old and New Testaments as the inspired Word of God and the authoritative source and norm of its proclamation, faith, and life. - \S4.04.
+This synod accepts the Apostles', Nicene, and Athanasian Creeds as true declarations of the faith of this synod. - \S4.05.
 This synod accepts the Unaltered Augsburg Confession as a true witness to the Gospel, acknowledging as one with it in faith and doctrine all churches that likewise accept the teachings of the Unaltered Augsburg Confession. - †S4.06.
-This synod accepts the other confessional writings in the Book of Concord, namely, the Apology of the Augsburg Confession, the Smalcald Articles and the Treatise, the Small Catechism, the Large Catechism, and the Formula of Concord, as further valid interpretations of the faith of the Church. - †S4.07.
+This synod accepts the other confessional writings in the Book of Concord, namely, the Apology of the Augsburg Confession, the Smalcald Articles and the Treatise, the Small Catechism, the Large Catechism, and the Formula of Concord, as further valid interpretations of the faith of the Church. - \S4.07.
 This synod confesses the Gospel, recorded in the Holy Scripture and confessed in the ecumenical creeds and Lutheran confessional writings, as the power of God to create and sustain the Church for God's mission in the world.

-Chapter 5.
 NATURE OF THE CHURCH

-- †S5.01.
+†S5.01.
 All power in the Church belongs to our Lord Jesus Christ, its head.
-All actions of this synod are to be carried out under his rule and authority. - †S5.02.
+All actions of this synod are to be carried out under his rule and authority.

+- \S5.02.
+This church confesses the one, holy, catholic, and apostolic Church and is resolved to serve Christian unity throughout the world. - †S5.03.
 The Church exists both as an inclusive fellowship and as local congregations gathered for worship and Christian service.
 Congregations find their fulfillment in the universal community of the Church, and the universal Church exists in and through congregations.
 This church, therefore, derives its character and powers both from the sanction and representation of its congregations and from its inherent nature as an expression of the broader fellowship of the faithful.
-In length, it acknowledges itself to be in the historic continuity of the communion of saints; in breadth, it expresses the fellowship of believers and congregations in our day.
+In length, it acknowledges itself to be in the historic continuity of the communion of saints; in breadth, it expresses the fellowship of believers and congregations in our day. - †S5.04.
+This church, inspired and led by the Holy Spirit, participates in The Lutheran World Federation as a global communion of churches, engaging in faithful witness to the gospel of Jesus Christ and in service for the sake of God's mission in the world.